Could giant ‘Chinese spy balloon’ be linked to Montana’s nuclear missile sites?

 The Pentagon ultimately recommended against it, saying that even as the balloon was over a sparsely populated area of Montana, its size would create a dangerously large debris field.

+He refused to give precise details about the airship’s location, adding: “The public certainly has the ability to look up in the sky and see where the balloon is.”

+The balloon has the ability to maneuver and had “changed course”, he said.

-The report of the balloon comes as the US and China continue to spar diplomatically over each other’s actions and influence in the Asia-Pacific region.
+The reports of the balloon came as the US and China continue to spar diplomatically over each other’s actions and influence in the Asia-Pacific region.

-The Pentagon announcement comes days before Secretary of State Antony Blinken is expected to travel to China.
+Secretary of State Antony Blinken postponed a planned visit to Beijing this weekend, amid growing tensions between the superpowers.

 Meanwhile, earlier this week the US did a deal with the Philippines to secure access to four additional military bases.